landrysn/projects/README.md

 # projects
-Just a general mgmt consultant messing around... nothing to see here
+Just a general mgmt consultant messing around... nothing to see here.
+Usually.